 - You have a history of bile duct blockages in liver.

-- You have abnormal bilirubin blood test results (always get copies of labs for your records)
+- You have abnormal bilirubin blood test results (always get copies of labs to keep for your records)

-Write down all that apply - all which you can identify with.
+Write down all that apply and all you can identify with.
 I've underlined some words so you don't have to write everything down on your list.

 3. Overwhelming fatigue